Nana Bambi's โ€” Operations

 Poultry (Big Farm Only)

-All chicken breeding, eggs, native flock, and Agrupacion operations are managed under Poultry Department.
+All manok breeding, eggs, native flock, and Agrupacion operations are managed under Poultry Department.
 This section covers only poultry kept on the Big Farm as part of the livestock rotation system.

 Ducks integrated into the Big Farm system for slug, snail, and insect pest control.
 Run through vegetable areas and wet zones.
 Secondary benefit: egg production (salted egg / balut market potential).
 Low-input, free-range, supplemental feeding only.